Horse Dies During Light Running at Santa Anita

 "Let's go with some math -- 35,000 vs. 12 protesters," Willman told CNS.
 "We had the second-best all time parimutuel opening."

-Santa Anita and the sport of horse racing have faced increasing pressure from animal-rights activists amid the death of at least 38 horses at the track over the last year, which included 2017 Breeders' Cup Dirt Mile winner Battle of Midway while training at the track on Feb.
+Santa Anita and the sport of horse racing have faced increasing pressure from animal-rights activists amid the death of at least 38 horses at the track over the last year.
+Among those that died were 2017 Breeders' Cup Dirt Mile winner Battle of Midway while training at the track on Feb.
 23 and Mongolian Groom, who was euthanized after suffering a fatal injury in the Breeders' Cup Classic at Santa Anita on Nov.
 2.

 Some activists hosted a "funeral" and "vigil" Saturday that